Yes, America's Anchorman is away and this is your undocumented anchorman Mark Stein.

 But the president is speaking even as I speak.

-He's speaking e he's speaking even as I speak.
+He's speaking even as I speak.

 I must work on that line.

-And so I can't I can't tell.
+And so I can't tell.

-But but if the president does start speaking, I will speak to you about the fact that he is speaking about the fiscal cliff deal, even as I speak.
+But if the president does start speaking, I will speak to you about the fact that he is speaking about the fiscal cliff deal, even as I speak.

 I think that's right.